GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 Some data representations have been introduced for the specific case of binaural devices.
 This section focuses on motivating and deriving those representations.

-*Sound propagation within the multi-microphone setting*
+*Sound Propagation within the Multi-Microphone Setting*

 #figure(
   image(